69AE2AD8EDFF75F82E91972B1FE7D76C/myeth_docker/README.md

-# Docker file with private ethereum network and fixed difficulty set to 100000.
+# Docker file with swarm and private ethereum network with fixed difficulty set to 100000.

 ### 1. Build docker
 - First build docker container.
 In main directory run: